 The $2.7 trillion in Social Security surplus revenue, generated by the 1983 payroll tax hike is gone.
 It is not sitting in the trust fund or anywhere else.
 The money was embezzled as it came in and used to help finance wars. tax cuts, and other programs.
 As the money was spent, government IOUs were issued to keep track of the money.
 The IOUs, themselves, have no market value and cannot be sold.
 They serve as certificates of debt.Back in August I calculated my basic living expenses compared to Social Securities "cost-of-living adjustments" each year.
 My cost of just my living quarters in a one bedroom apartment has increased over the past 10 years by 75.2% while my Social Security benefits have only increased 18.2% for the same period.
 Now the 2017 property maintenance fees alone on my condo are due to go up by 2.4% while my Social Security adjustment will increase only .3%!
 Apparently our masters are hoping that with this slow attrition of benefits, nobody will notice; and in the future nobody will be able to retire.

-Now, as to Medicare, I can no longer get a reasonably good physician as my primary provider of medical services.
+Being forced to give up supplementary health insurance and with only Medicare insurance coverage, I can no longer get a reasonably good physician as my primary provider of medical services.
 The only option I and others have who don't have supplementary private insurance is a clinic that is run like a charity organization staffed by poorly qualified doctors.
 This clinic appears to cut corners on their expenses by having nursing personnel make decisions on patient care that a doctor should make.